thecarp/dactyl-keyboard/doc/options-arbitrary-shapes.md

 This document does not describe any specific options for the application, but a *structure* common to a couple of different options.
-It is used for both custom-body masks and tweaks, as described [here](options-main.md) with examples specific to each use case.
+It is used for both custom-body cuts and tweaks, as described [here](options-main.md) with examples specific to each use case.

 The structure described in this document is a crude